mikedzikowski/Tier3/README.md

   - After the initial build, import the required certificates to your keyvault.
   - Once the certificate is imported
   - Set buildAppGateway value to true
-  - Set buildKeyVault to false and run az deployment sub create --name KeyVault --location usgovvirginia  --template-file .\main.bicep
+  - Set buildKeyVault to false and run:

-*/
+  az deployment sub create --name KeyVault --location usgovvirginia  --template-file .\main.bicep */

 param buildKeyVault bool = true